obonaventure/cnp3/book/application/email.rst

  Second part
  --simple boundary

-.. comment:: I changed very slightly the first sentence of the explanation for the "application" content type. but maybe you might like to check that it still says what you want it to.

 The `Content-Type:` header can also be used inside a MIME part.
 In this case, it indicates the type of data placed in this part.
 Each data type is specified as a type followed by a subtype.
 A detailed description may be found in :rfc:`2046`.
 Some of the most popular `Content-Type:` header lines are :